scossar/markdown-fileid.nvim/README.md

 A Neovim plugin that adds a file ID key/value pair to the front matter section of a markdown file.
 If the file doesn't have a front matter section, it will be added along with the ID field.

-The plugin is intended to solve the problem of needing a way of associating a (reasonably) permanent ID with a markdown file that may get renamed or moved within the file system.
+The plugin is intended to solve the problem of associating a (reasonably) permanent ID with a markdown file that may get renamed or moved within the file system.
 It's (soon to be) a dependency of (converse.nvim)[https://github.com/scossar/converse.nvim].

 ## Requirements